tbkfi/embedded-c/README.md

 ### GDB

 Make sure your GDB is built with at least `multitarget xml` enabled.
+You'll need multitarget to have the freedom to choose your target arch, otherwise you'll have to build the specific gdb binary separately.
+XML is required to properly parse communications when communicating with the target (e.g. stepping, break points, ...).

 Starting gdbserver can be done with `pyocd gdbserver --target rp2040`.